Watch the Video Tutorial

 The Crop and Straighten script in Photoshop can be a real time-saver if you have a series of photos you need to crop and straighten.

 If you’re in the process of digitizing old photos, you may think you’re stuck with scanning only one print at a time.
-Photoshop can help you if you scan more than one at a time.
+Photoshop can help you if you scan more than one.

 Place as many images on your flatbed scanner as can fit.
 It doesn’t even matter if they move a bit when you close the lid.
 Just make sure the photos aren’t overlapping.
 Go ahead and scan your photos into one file.